 The Benefits of Verbal Behavior Interventions for People with Autism?

-Although Skinner’s VB approach was not designed for children with ASD, research suggests that Verbal Behavior interventions for learners with autism are a highly productive way to improve their communication skills.
+Although Skinner’s Verbal Behavior approach was not designed for children with ASD, research suggests that verbal behavior interventions for learners with autism are a highly productive way to improve their communication skills.
 Given the well-documented success of ABA strategies to improve the behaviors of people with ASD, the effective extension of these techniques to the domain of language is not surprising.

 Use of Verbal Behavior Approach with People with Autism